ferrous-systems/unsize-experiments/README.md

 - `Bar<T>: Unsize<Bar<U>>`, where `Bar<T>` stands for the actual type of that last field.
 - `Foo<U>: Pointee<Metadata = <Bar<U> as Pointee>::Metadata>`

-## Builtin unsizes for performance
+## Unsize un-lowering for known impls

 The compiler may "un-lower" some known unsize coercions back into builtin operations in the MIR as to not degrade performance too much, as lowering this new definition will introduce a lot of new operations that don't exist in the current unsizing logic.
 This would be similar to how builtin operators for primitives work currently, where they are typechecked with the trait impls but then lowered back to builtin operators in the mir.